-The Youthbuild program provides specialized training for youth and young adults between the ages of 16 and 24 who are at risk of not completing or have not completed their high school education.
+The Youthbuild Program provides specialized training for youth and young adults between the ages of 16 and 24 who are at risk for not completing their high school education.

-Participants are trained in construction and other fields in the building trades, basic academic skills, and leadership.
-They also receive construction-based work experience.
+Participants are trained in construction, career and work readiness, leadership and basic academic skills.
+They also receive mentoring, comprehensive safety training, and construction work experience.

 Targeted participants include:

 - Youth at risk of involvement with the criminal justice system

 - Youth with basic skill deficiencies